bartificer/programming-by-stealth/docs/pbs32.md

 You can download my solution to the challenge set in the previous instalment, and all the code samples for this instalment in a single ZIP file [here](https://www.bartbusschots.ie/s/wp-content/uploads/2017/03/pbs32.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs32.zip).

-# Matching Postcast Episode 480
+# Matching Podcast Episode 480

 Listen Along: Chit Chat Accross the Pond Episode 480